Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 ### Learning Activities

-- **Presentation** (20 mins): Presentation to the practicalities of file-naming and version control.
+- **Presentation** (20&nbsp;mins): Presentation to the practicalities of file-naming and version control.
-- **Reflection activity** (45 mins): This activity is on the advantages and disadvantages the instructor and learners have experienced when storing files locally on their own computer and in a cloud solution (such as OneDrive, Dropbox, Google Drive).
+- **Reflection activity** (45&nbsp;mins): This activity is on the advantages and disadvantages the instructor and learners have experienced when storing files locally on their own computer and in a cloud solution (such as OneDrive, Dropbox, Google Drive).
     - The learners are encouraged to share in small breakout groups how files on their computer are organised and assess and give feedback to each other on how they have named the files and worked with version control (as covered in LO1 of this module).
     - After the reflection activity, the learners can conduct an independent reflection to write a file naming convention using a project or files the learner has in their path finder.
 They formulate the naming convention and best practices for a fictitious research group working with these files.